Latest statistics about children and young people in and leaving care

 Here we present some headline figures for looked after children and care leavers.

-Looked after children
+Looked after children and young people

 Number of looked after children by where they live